FREE HPV Immunization Programs by province / territory

 1. Individuals 9 – 18 years of age.

-2. Males who have sex with males (MSM).
+2. Males who have sex with males (MSM) until they turn 46

 3. HIV-positive individuals.